danott/webpack_rails/README.md

 # Stylesheets?

 I have expirimented with stylesheets, and it is possible to get them working.
 However, early on it's kind of rough, so I'm focusing on making JS work well for now.
 Using webpack sass/style loaders, it can be achieved in JS pretty easily.
+Checkout webpack.config.js in my [reaction][] repo for an example of using stylsheets.
+(This engine was derived from that testground)

 # Configuration